yusuf-husayn/dos-ddos-lab/dos-ddos-lab/README.md

 _Add a short paragraph here describing exactly what you observed: which service(s) stopped responding, how long recovery took after stopping the attack scripts, and what `netstat`/Apache logs showed during the outage window, since this is your strongest evidence of real impact for the report._

+During the combined attack, the Apache2 service became completely unresponsive within seconds.
+Recovery was achieved by terminating the flood processes, with service restoration confirmed via netstat verification.
 ---

 ## 10. Traffic Analysis (Wireshark)